appfoundry/ios-multi-env-configuration/README.md

 That should do the trick.
 Now your app is completely setup to use the advantages of the different configurations.
 The only thing you need to do is test it out.
 Run the app within Xcode to see the Debug configuration.
 Create an archive while the AdHoc scheme is active to create an ad-hoc distribution.
 Deploy it on a provisioned device, to see the AdHoc setup at play.
 Finally, create an archive with the regular scheme activated to make the Release configuration work.
 Enjoy!

+> Instead of deploying the app, you can also just check the organizer after building the respective archives.
+Normally, the archives open up after building an archive.
+If not, you can open the organizer via the **Window** menu.
+If everything is configured correctly, the bundle name, identifier and app icon are shown here as well.

 ## Bonus: feature-switching with macros
 To enable certain pieces of code depending on the current environment, you can use **Preprocessor Macros**.
 As you might already now or could have guessed, you can setup these macros in you target's **Build Settings**.
 Open your build settings and locate the **Preprocessor Macros** within the **Apple LLVM 5.0 - Preprocessing** section.
 Now for each configuration add the following: